 Paul is a member of the International Association of Chiefs of Police (IACP) and ASIS International; other professional affiliations have included the OPSEC Professionals’ Society, the International Association of Financial Crimes Investigators, and the International Organization of Asian Crime Investigators & Specialists.

-Cliff Lansley (B. Ed.(Hons), Manchester University) leads the international development of the Paul Ekman Group’s Licensed Delivery Centers and Approved Trainers through Ekman International with head office and laboratory in Manchester, UK.
+Cliff Lansley (B. Ed.(Hons), Manchester University) leads the international development of the Paul Ekman Group’s Licensed Delivery Centers and Approved Trainers through Paul Ekman International with head office and laboratory in Manchester, UK and the USA.
 Cliff is a member of the Association of Business Psychologists and of the Institute of Directors.
+He and John Pearse deliver the high level Trainer Training on behalf of Dr Ekman with around 50 approved trainers operating around the globe.

 Professional Trainer, Emotional Skills